-When used for SC, the ETT is being used in an improvised fashion.
-The distance from the CTM to the carina is approximately 10-12 cm in the adult.
-Using an endotracheal tube also has some inherent potential drawbacks.
-A cuffed 6.0 ETT (endotracheal tube) is commonly recommended for SC.
-The outer diameter of a Mallinckrodt 6.0 cuffed ETT is 8.2 mm.
-The pilot balloon inserts onto the ETT at the 16 cm mark.
-After inserting the ETT through the CTM, particular attention should be given to avoiding advancing the ETT too far into the trachea, which could result in a main stem bronchial intubation.
+When used for SC, the endotracheal tube (ETT) is being used in an improvised fashion.
+The distance from the CTM to the carina is approximately 10cm to 12cm in the adult.
+Using an ETT also has some inherent potential drawbacks.
+A cuffed 6.0 ETT is commonly recommended for SC.
+The outer diameter of a Mallinckrodt 6.0 cuffed ETT is 8.2mm.
+The pilot balloon inserts onto the ETT at the 16-cm mark.
+After inserting the ETT through the CTM, particular attention should be given to avoiding advancing the ETT too far into the trachea, which could result in a main-stem bronchial intubation.
 Conversely, an adequate length of the airway cannula should be advanced into the trachea to prevent accidental extubation.
-The overall length of the Mallinckrodt 6.0 ETT is 26 cm to the 15 mm adapter.
-Because of its excess length, compared to the distance from the CTM to the carina, main stem intubation rates of up to 15% have been documented in the prehospital setting.
-(3,6)
+The overall length of the Mallinckrodt 6.0 ETT is 26cm to the 15mm adapter.
+Because of its excess length, compared to the distance from the CTM to the carina, main-stem intubation rates of up to 15% have been documented in the prehospital setting.

-The 6.0 ETT, even when "cut down" to the pilot balloon tubing insertion at the 15 cm mark leaves approximately 10-12 cm of excess ETT length that extends outside of the incision.
-While this excessive length has little effect on manual ventilation of the casualty, this long section of tubing is difficult to secure to the patient's neck and is prone to either dislodgement, tube kinking, or migration into the main stem bronchus, especially during patient movement and transport when loss of the airway may not be readily apparent.
+The 6.0 ETT, even when "cut down" to the pilot balloon tubing insertion at the 15cm mark leaves approximately 10cm to 12cm of excess ETT length that extends outside of the incision.
+While this excessive length has little effect on manual ventilation of the casualty, this long section of tubing is difficult to secure to the patient's neck and is prone to either dislodgement, tube kinking, or migration into the main-stem bronchus, especially during patient movement and transport, when loss of the airway may not be readily apparent.